CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/2 - Backend Port - 2 Engineers/README.md

 # Milestone Details

 This is the second milestone of grant.
-The review will cover the first milestone criteria set forth below.
+The review will cover the second milestone criteria set forth below.

 ## Details & Acceptance Criteria